-For a second I considered saying something to her about using the word "retarded".
-You could say crazy, ridiculous, foolish, stupid, but you chose retarded?
+For a second I considered saying something to her about using the R-word.
+You could say crazy, ridiculous, foolish, silly, but you chose that?
 I should be upset.
 In fact she should be offended... but she's not.
 I fight my instinct to correct her.
-It's not easy but as I think about it I decide explaining to her why retarded is such a bad word may be more upsetting than having her think of it as just a slang word to describe something absurd or annoying.
+It's not easy but as I think about it I decide explaining to her why it is such a bad word may be more upsetting than having her think of it as just a slang word to describe something absurd or annoying.

 Years ago as we were going through the process of getting a diagnosis we were told so many things "Developmentally Delayed," "Intellectual Deficiency," Auditory Processing Disorder," "Sensory Processing Disorder," "Speech Impairment," "Attention Deficient," "Obsessive Compulsive Disorder," "Anxiety," "Autism Spectrum Disorder" and "Dysprexia" and that wasn't even all that we have been given!

 Frustrated and confused and disheartened by so many doctors and tests, I finally asked our neurologist, "What does it all mean?!?!" and I got the most simple answer that sadly even I was able to understand with my limited medical knowledge.